Yes. Please notify our office and we will send a copy directly to you.

 We can perform sleep studies on children over 2 years old.
 During the sleep study, one adult can also stay overnight in the same room as the child.

-Body Mass Index is a measure of body fat.
-Based on your weight in relation to your height.
+Body Mass Index is a measure of body fat based on your weight in relation to your height.
 We typically recommend that anyone with a BMI greater than 35 is a likely candidate for a sleep study.

 Depending on what your Physician orders, you may get a full night Sleep Study, or a Split study which includes a CPAP titration.